efroemling/ballistica/docs/design/apple-swift-concurrency.md

 or locking around it — that's the house style (fullscreen state is the precedent).

+## Don't block the main runloop — GCD main-queue starvation is an input killer

+Much of this glue depends on `DispatchQueue.main.async` reaching the main thread *promptly*: GameController-framework input (GCKeyboard/GCController handlers fire on their default `handlerQueue` — the main queue) and every engine main-thread runnable (`FromCpp.pushRawRunnableToMain`).
+CFRunLoop only drains the GCD main queue on its idle/wake cycles — so main-thread work that keeps the runloop perpetually busy (a display-link callback that blocks in a vsync'd swap being the canonical case) starves the queue, and queued blocks then only run when a real NSEvent cycles the AppKit loop.

+This bit for real on the mac build (June–July 2026): the CVDisplayLink→CADisplayLink modernization moved render+swap into the display-link callback on the main runloop, and keyboard input went ignored/stuck during mouse-less gameplay — each queued key event was delivered only when a mouse-move NSEvent woke the loop.
+The fix (`CocoaGLView.swift`, see its header comment): the CADisplayLink tick just *signals*; a dedicated render thread does make-current → render → swap.

+Rules of thumb:
+- Display-link callbacks and anything else recurring on the main runloop must return quickly — never block on vsync, drawable availability, locks held across frames, or cross-thread waits.
+- If a symptom looks like "input/events delayed until the user wiggles the mouse or touches the screen", suspect main-queue starvation before suspecting the input path itself.
+- `UIKitGLViewController` still renders inline in its display-link callback (same structural exposure, masked on touch devices by constant UIKit events; watch tvOS) — see the followups entry (2026-07-23) before restructuring.

 ## Don't aesthetically restructure sim-unverifiable flows

 The `GameCenterContext` façade split (thin nonisolated C++ façade + a fully